 In-Person Conferences Planned in 2025:

-Climate Change & Human Healthin collaboration with the GCCHE This in-person conference expands on the ePanel Series to bring global research leaders together to examine the impacts of climate change on human health.
-The program will explore infectious disease threats, cardiovascular and lung health, while covering:
+Climate Change & Infectious Disease Threatsin collaboration with the GCCHE This in-person conference expands on the ePanel Series to bring global research leaders together to examine the impacts of climate change on the distribution and prevalence of infectious diseases around the world.
+The program will explore emerging zoonosis, vector-borne diseases, water-borne diseases and other infectious agents while covering:

 new tools, technologies and systems for surveillance